atulsingh-pm-ai/MEDI-BRIDGE/README.md

 # Medi-Bridge 🏥

-An AI-powered medical assistant mobile app that helps patients understand their prescriptions, lab reports, and health conditions — in plain language.
+An AI-powered medical agentic mobile app that helps patients understand their prescriptions, lab reports, and health conditions — in plain language.

 ---